 - Did you know the official language of Belize is English?
-That makes everything from ordering food, to finding the nearest restroom a piece of cake.
+That makes everything from ordering food, to find the nearest restroom a piece of cake.

 - Belize has amazing SCUBA opportunities.
 Anyone who enjoys exploring the depths of the ocean with a SCUBA tank on their back will love Belize.
 From deep blue holes to spectacular reefs, Belize has it all.